 - Black Marble (black)

 Regarding fluid painting or pouring : Any acrylic paint (incl this one) may be used for this marbling technique... but to get the best results, an acrylic medium (fluid or pouring medium) must be added to turn the paint into the ink-like consistancy while keeping the integrity of the paint intact.
-The medium enables the marbling to occur, creating areas of colour while keeping the colours from mixing too much.
-Using water instead will wash out the paint, not extend it.
+The medium enables the marbling to occur, creating blends and areas of colour while at the same time, keeping the colours from mixing too much.
 Msg me if you have questions :)